 Just remember to read stuff you enjoy in Japanese

 Otherwise, I suggest asking Japanese friends and thinking about what kinds of books you read in your native language.
 Then try to find something similar in Japanese.
-Websites like Bookwalker allow you to read samples, so make use of this as much as possible before choosing a book.
-Reading reviews on Amazon Japan is another method of testing your reading skills .
-You can also understand what to expect from a book before buying anything.
+Websites like Bookwalker allow you to read samples of novels and manga, so make use of this as much as possible before spending any money.

 I follow the tadoku approach to reading in Japanese, so even if I get a book and don’t enjoy it, I just move on to something else.